The harbour of Ravenna is the only commercial harbour of Emilia-Romagna and one of the major harbours of the Adriatic sea for freight trade.

 The Candiano Canal, which started to be excavated in the first half of the 18th century, needed to be widened and deepened, moving the excavation soil behind its two banks, so that this waterlogged ground could be reclaimed and enhanced.

-The works started in 1963 with the excavation of the canal and the building of docks in San Vitale area and continued rapidly.
+The main works started in 1963 with the excavation of the canal and the building of docks in San Vitale area and continued rapidly.
 The progress of the works was accompanied by a gradual increase in trade, since the mooring of ships with increased tonnages became possible.

 The official opening event of the Harbour was held on 3rd July 1971.